emorynlp/Intensionalizing-AMR/README.md

 - Operators.py : defines Existential class, Universal class, and HigherOrder class for representing quantificational determiners.
 Defines Negation, And, Or classes for propositional negation and connectives.

 ## Contents `conversion-script`
-- convert_content_role.py : converts AMR :ARG-roles under intensional contexts to `:content` role.
+- convert_content_role.py : converts intensional AMR :ARGs to `:content` role.
-     - Mega-veridical verbs are extracted from the MegaVeridicality Project v1 (http://megaattitude.io/projects/mega-veridicality/)
+     - Uses list of verbs extracted from the MegaVeridicality Project v1 data set (http://megaattitude.io/projects/mega-veridicality/)
      - Reference: White, Aaron Steven, and Kyle Rawlins.
 2018.
 The Role of Veridicality and Factivity in Clause Selection.
 In _Proceedings of the 48th Annual Meeting of the North East Linguistic Society_, edited by Sherry Hucklebridge and Max Nelson, 221–234.
 Amherst, MA: GLSA Publications.